 structure(1:10, my_attribute = "This is a vector") #> 1 2 3 4 5 6 7 8 9 10 #> attr(,"my_attribute") #> "This is a vector"

 By default, most attributes are lost when modifying a vector:

 The only attributes not lost are the three most important:

 Names, a character vector giving each element a name, described in names.

 Dimensions, used to turn vectors into matrices and arrays, described in matrices and arrays.

-Class, used to implement the S3 object system, described S3.
+Class, used to implement the S3 object system, described in S3.

 attr(x, "class"), and